xueyiju/chocopy-wasm-compiler-B/designs/lists-design.md

 *Output:* `Error: TYPE ERROR: Non-assignable types`

 This shouldn't have any errors, as an empty list should be assignable as a list of booleans.
 We are still trying to figure out what type to respresent the empty list as, maybe as a list of some sort of "any" type that another group will come up with.

+*Update 5/17/22: We fixed this by setting the empty list to a list of type none, and checking this case specially.*

 ---